-- A. Indoor social gatherings of more than twenty-five (25) and outdoor social gatherings of more than seventy-five (75) individuals are prohibited.
-For purposes of this Order, a "social gathering" is a gathering or event that brings together persons from multiple households or living units at the same time for a discrete, shared or group experience in a single room, space, or place such as a private home, park, auditorium, stadium, arena, conference room, lunch room, meeting hall, or other indoor or outdoor space. - B. This limitation on social gatherings does not apply to gatherings/events/activities that are permitted under Section II.
+- A. Indoor social gatherings of more than ten (10) and outdoor social gatherings of more than twenty-five (25) individuals are prohibited.
+For purposes of this Order, a "social gathering" is a gathering or event that brings together persons from multiple households or living units at the same time for a discrete, shared or group experience in a single room, space, or place such as a private home, park, auditorium, stadium, arena, conference room, lunch room, meeting hall, or other indoor or outdoor space. - B. This limitation on social gatherings does not apply to gatherings/events/activities at Essential Businesses and Designated Businesses and Operations unless specifically stated otherwise.
 Nothing in this Order prohibits the gathering of members of a household or living unit on their property (including shared common areas).

-Order 4: All Essential Travel is permitted.
-Individuals using public transit must comply with applicable Social Distancing Requirements, including the face covering requirements contained in Order 5 below.
+Order 4: Individuals using public transit must comply with applicable Social Distancing Requirements, including the face covering requirements contained in Order 5 below.